Marvel1991/data_analysis_visualization/README.md

 # Demonstration of my coding and data analyzing ability

-In order to desmontrate my coding skills, __part of the__ scripts I wrote duing my MSc and MPhil study were uploaded here.
+In order to desmontrate my coding skills, part of my `scripts` duing MSc and MPhil study were uploaded here.
 The function of each script was described as follows.
 Each script __could be opened__ by clicking its file name (blue colored):

+---

+## Linux

+As most of bioinformatics softwares require supercomputer or linux server to do the calculation, I treat the ability of use Linux system as one of the most important skills in need.
+Thus, I keep sharpening my Linux skills.
+Now with more than 3 years experience in bioinformatics, I could set up bioinformatics analysis pipeline on Linux server and carry out data management.
+For example,
+*carring out data management on Linux Server, e.g. directives like makdir,cp, mv, rm, less, *downloading and implementing softwares/algorithms on Server, e.g. FastQC, cutadapt, bowtie, tophat, DESeq et al.
+*submit analysis jobs through Job Scheduling System (PBS) at supercomputer or server cluster.
+*write bash script to handle batch data or jobs.

 ## Perl